Life With My Father

 If you’re reading this, just know that we can all do better and be better.
 It takes a lot of strength not to follow in the same footsteps that hurt you, even if it’s the only way you know.
 Keep your head up.”

 This story was submitted to Love What Matters by Robert Cellucci.
 You can follow his journey on Facebook and Instagram.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: